AvolitesLtd/TitanManual/docs/remote-control.md

 Store](https://apps.apple.com/us/developer/avolites-ltd/id688791177#see-all/i-phone-apps).

-> Make sure you install the correct version of the app to match the console software version, there are different apps for each version.
+> Make sure you install the correct version of the app to match the console software version, **there are different apps for each version**.

 ![Titan Remote - Android App Screenshot](/docs/images/image309.png)